-Source: Author's calculations based on Statistics Canada, CANSIM database, tables 051-0063 of youth ages 19 and younger.
+Source: Author's calculations based on Statistics Canada, CANSIM database, tables 051-0063 of youth ages 19 and under.
 There has always been some out-migration of seniors, but the level and trend has been quite stable.
-The district has witnessed positive migration in recent years.

-Figure 5 shows that most movers are between the ages of 20 and 34, followed by those between the ages of 35 and 64.
+Figure 5 reveals that most movers are between the ages of 20 and 34, followed by those between the ages of 35 and 64.
 Figure 5 also shows that adults moving to other regions take their children with them, resulting in net out-migration